Sample Protest Letter to the South Korean Government with Legal Information

-For Americans Only: Sample Protest Letter to S. Korean Government
+For the Americans Only: Sample Protest Letter to the South Korean Government

 As an American citizen, I am angry and appalled over the torture and consumption of companion animals in South Korea.
 Every day on social media we are hearing of horrific abuse and seeing shocking images and videos of innocent dogs being tortured and killed in your country. (for example see: https://youtu.be/cCdTceduKcY )

 Even though Korea has an Animal Protection Law for companion animals, it is meaningless as the Korean government does not enforce it.
 As a consequence dogs are still beaten, hung, electrocuted, and brutally treated by farmers and slaughterers.
 In addition, both dogs and cats are still being boiled alive for so-called elixirs having no medical properties except in the minds of gullible customers.

 These practices have no place in the modern world.
 Yet, all this goes on in the open, and the Korean government does nothing to stop it.
 Why?
 Other Asian countries have banned the eating of dog meat and the cruel industry that promotes it.
 Why not Korea?

 It is the responsibility of the Korean government to end the abhorrently cruel dog meat and cat medicine industries in Korea and start taking animal welfare seriously.
 This means educating its citizens about the importance of spaying and neutering, about not abandoning pets, and about treating animals humanely.
 Until these things are done Korea’s reputation in the international community will deservedly suffer.

 I urge you and the people of Korea to hearken to the wisdom of Mahatma Gandhi who said: “The greatness of a nation and its moral progress can be judged by the way its animals are treated.”